 Dr. Hollan (everyone calls him Doug; due to some sort of built-in decorum I am incapable of calling him anything but Dr. Hollan) has graciously allowed me this opportunity through a course he teaches, Mind, Medicine and Culture, and I have been very excited to dive in and read, read, read.

-In communicating my own thoughts, it should quickly become clear that while I am a true proponent and champion of Anthropology, I am not a sycophant.
+From time to time I will post my impressions here, beginning with a few excellent articles written on Stigma.
+Now, In communicating my own thoughts, it should quickly become clear that while I am a true proponent and champion of Anthropology, I am not a sycophant.
 I have a strong and often very critical point of view, derived from a true passion for the discline and its potential influence on other perspectives.
 Indifference will not enter the equation.